Anti-paganism policies of the early Byzantine Empire: Arcadius laws, 395

 On July 3, 395, Arcadius declared that the solemn days of the pagans were no longer to be included in the number of holidays.
-But the festival of the Navigium Isidis, and other pagan holydays, outlived this law.
+But the festival of the Navigium Isidis, and other pagan holidays, outlived this law.

 In the same year, another law was passed by Arcadius that prohibited anyone from going to a pagan sanctuary or temple or of celebrating any kind of pagan sacrifice.
 This law seems to have been targeted at those Christians who were converting back to paganism as it specifically mentions "those who are trying to stray from the dogma of the Catholic faith."
 In the year 396, the privileges of pagan priests and other clerics were officially revoked.
 In the same year, Arcadius ordered that pagan temples standing in the country were to be destroyed without disorder or riot such that they could not be used for pagan religious rites away from gaze of the authorities.
 The large number of pagans in the east also seems to have forced Arcadius into allowing the ancient festivals and public games to continue but without religious rites that formed an essential part of the old religion.